01 Into the Dying Ship

 Yesterday I played in a Coriolis RPG session online using voice comms and dice rolls via Discord and map display on Astral Tabletop.
 Ivan was the gamemaster.
 We played between 10 pm and midnight.
 Here is the story that was born from our first session.

-We played the published adventure entitled Coriolis: The Dying Ship which is available at the Modiphius website.
+We played the published adventure entitled Coriolis: The Dying Ship which is available at the Modiphius (dead link) website.

 According to the blurb: The ice hauler Orun II has stopped responding to hails, and has changed course towards a deadly asteroid cloud.
 The player characters are tasked with intercepting the heavy freighter to find out what has happened onboard and bring it back to Coriolis safely.

 I play Alrazzi Kowalski a native of Coriolis station who is a crew member of the courier ship the Prosperous Cheetah.